 - Ring Protect Plan: For $3 per month, you can record and share video from your Ring security camera.

-- Ring Protect Plus Plan: This plan costs $10 per month and includes professional monitoring, which means a monitoring team is available 24/7 to respond to alerts, call you to see if everything is okay, and call emergency services if necessary.
-You’ll probably want the entire Ring Alarm system if you go this route, which means more equipment to purchase but also more security features, including door and window sensors, smoke and CO detectors and flood and freeze sensors) and costs $10 a month.
-One cool perk Protect Plus customers have is a 10% discount off Ring.com purchases.
+- The Ring Protect Plus Plan: This plan costs $10 per month and includes professional monitoring, which means a monitoring team is available 24/7 to respond to alerts, call you to see if everything is okay and call emergency services if necessary.
+You’ll probably want the entire Ring Alarm system if you go this route, which means more equipment to purchase but also more security features, including door and window sensors, smoke and CO detectors, and flood and freeze sensors) and costs $10 a month.
+One cool perk Protect Plus customers have is a 10% discount on Ring.com purchases.
 You can also cancel at any time.

 Is It Worthy to Buy the Ring Camera?

 It’s a good choice for someone who doesn’t yet have an alarm system and wants simplicity and/or flexibility since the camera can be used on its own or in conjunction with a variety of smart home and security products by Ring, Amazon, and compatible brands.